Bert Hinkler: Later life and career

 After the war, he worked as a test pilot for the aircraft manufacturer A.V.
 Roe in Southampton.
-The Australian Government offered £10,000 as a prize for the first flight to Australia; Hinkler entered, but his aeroplane crashed in Europe during a storm.

 In 1921, Hinkler shipped a tiny Avro Baby to Sydney, Australia.
 It was filled with fuel and flown non-stop to Bundaberg, Queensland, a distance of 1370 km.

 During the 1920s, he competed in numerous aviation events and set many records, among which was a non-stop flight from England to Latvia.
 For his England-Latvia flight he was awarded the Oswald Watt Gold Medal for 1927.
 He was a pilot of the British Schneider Trophy seaplane competitor.

 Hinkler flew the first solo flight between England and Australia, departing England on 7 February 1928 and arriving in Darwin on 22 February; and back in his home town of Bundaberg a few days later on 27 February.
 This reduced the England-Australia record from 28 days to just under 151/2 days.
 The aircraft used was an Avro Avian with the registration G-EBOV.
 The flight was little noticed before Hinkler reached India but then media interest intensified.
 One paper nicknamed the flyer "Hustling Hinkler" and he was the subject of the Tin Pan Alley song Hustling Hinkler Up in the Sky.

 For the flights in 1920 and 1928 Hinkler had already won two Britannia trophies and the gold medal of the Fédération Aéronautique Internationale.
 He was also awarded the 1928 Oswald Watt Gold Medal.